Skip navigation

 • Nausea/vomiting

-Males over 45 and females over 55 are at a higher risk of a heart attack.
+The risk of a heart attack increases with age.
+Men over the age of 45 and women over the age of 55 have a higher risk of a heart attack.
+A family history of heart attacks, especially at a young age can increase your risk.
 Other factors that can increase your risk include:

 • High blood pressure (hypertension)